Bocas del Toro Is Back: Roadblocks Lifted, Tours Resume, and the Islands Are Calling

 The first time it rained during my Panama trip, I was caught under a crumbling archway in Casco Viejo, watching water pour off clay rooftops like a scene from a movie.
 I thought I’d have to cancel my plans.
 Instead, I followed the scent of sautéed onions into a tiny café, ordered a bowl of sancocho, and found myself in conversation with a cook who had been perfecting her grandmother’s recipe since she was 12.

-Rain in Panama City doesn’t mean your adventure ends.
-It means it changes direction — toward flavor, warmth, and deeper connection.
+Rain in Panama City doesn’t mean your adventure ends — it means it changes direction, toward flavor, warmth, and deeper connection.

 1. Cook with Locals, Eat Like Family